 We’ve all heard the phrase “too many cooks in the kitchen.”
-But for many restaurants, the opposite problem is taking hold.
+But for many kitchens, the opposite problem is taking hold.
 “I need a chef for my restaurant” is coming out of the mouths of many restaurateurs today.
 In fact, over a quarter of restaurants are having trouble finding cooks and kitchen staff.

 This is a very common struggle during a labor shortage and can make running a restaurant seem nearly impossible.
 An understaffed kitchen leaves back of house staff spread thinner than filo dough, impacting food quality, employee retention, and overall guest satisfaction.